 Perhaps because of this, the city has the best preserved ancient buildings in China, and is home to the largest ancient palace in the world.

-Enchanting Landscape & Wildlife
+China Enchanting Landscape and Wildlife

 Aside from the tranquil nature, China also has one of the greatest diversity of wildlife in the world, including the Giant Panda, South China tiger, golden-haired monkey, white flag dolphin among many others.